ianrw/gameOfLife-on-senseHAT/README.md

+# Game of Life on senseHAT on Raspberry Pi
-# John Conway's rules for Game of Life played out on the very limited 8x8 LEDs of the senseHAT on Raspberry Pi
+John Conway's rules played out on the 8x8 LEDs of senseHAT plus a border of (invisible) cells